wix/stylable/packages/eslint-plugin-stylable/README.md

 ## Known issue

 ESLint is not intended for multi-file operations, such as validating your TS when an `.st.css` files changes.
-This means that the plugin can slip out of sync and show stale data.
+This means that the plugin might lose track of stylesheet changes and work with stale data.

 This behavior will show out-of-date errors in your TS files, and only manually triggering a change in that file will remove the error.